The BodyBuilding Project (2007– 2016)

-The BodyBuilding Project is an ongoing inquiry into the sensibilities, subjectivities and relational modalities we, both as interdependent beings and as a species, might develop in response to the planetary urgencies and changes we currently face.
-It encourages us to reimagine the propensities currently identified as “human,” and to begin building bodies capable of prefiguring life beyond the collapsing horizons.
+The BodyBuilding Project was a collective inquiry into the sensibilities, subjectivities and relational modalities we, both as interdependent beings and as a species, might develop in response to the planetary urgencies and changes we currently face.
+It encouraged us to reimagine the propensities currently identified as “human,” and to begin building bodies capable of prefiguring life beyond the collapsing horizons.

 The project was originally initiated in 2007, in the context of a collaborative artist residency at Watermill Center, New York.
-Since then, it has developed into an interdisciplinary and international research platform activated periodically by an mutating body of artists, theorists and practitioners.
+Later on, it developed into an interdisciplinary and international research platform activated periodically by an mutating body of artists, theorists and practitioners.

-Since 2007, the project has been shown in Watermill Center and Chez Bushwick (NY, United States) as well as Baltic Circle, Theatre Academy, HIAP Gallery Augusta, Mad House Helsinki and Kiasma Theatre (Helsinki, Finland); it has also been chosen to be part of Guangzhou Triennial (Guangzhou, China) and Skills of Economy – Mattering City, an exhibition shown in Gallery 68 (Copenhagen, Denmark).
+Between 2007 and 2017, the project organized events in Watermill Center and Chez Bushwick (NY, United States), Baltic Circle, Theatre Academy, HIAP Gallery Augusta, Mad House Helsinki and Kiasma Theatre (Helsinki, Finland) and Skills of Economy – Mattering City, an exhibition shown in Gallery 68 (Copenhagen, Denmark).

-Working group: Anniina Ala-Ruona, Outi Condit, Daria Faïn, Saara Hannula, Ilpo Heikkinen, Robert Kocik, Satu Palokangas, Alan Prohm, Tommi Vasko, Carmen C. Wong (2014–2016); Daria Faïn, Christina Guerrero-Harmon, Scott Elliott, Saara Hannula, Robert Kocik, Elisa Laurila, Riikka Notkola, Alan Prohm (2007–2009)
+Working group II (2014-2016): Anniina Ala-Ruona, Outi Condit, Saara Hannula, Ilpo Heikkinen, Robert Kocik, Satu Palokangas, Alan Prohm, Tommi Vasko, Carmen C. Wong

 Visual Material: Saara Hannula and Tommi Vasko